When people dismiss interior design as a ‘frivolous’ activity, claiming…

 Metallic wall art décor

-If you want the metallic homewares look, a piece of wall art is one of the easiest ways to incorporate this look, and it’s easy to swap pieces out if you decide you want a change.
+If you want the metallic homewares look, a piece of wall art is one of the easiest ways to incorporate this look.
+It also means it’s easy to swap pieces out if you decide you want a change.
 As with furniture and other homewares pieces, metallic wall art décor works best in moderation.
-Remember, the metallic look can become very overpowering.
 Therefore, it’s best to either opt for one high-shine statement piece, or invest in a couple of select canvas prints with a slight metallic sheen; a shimmering splash of gold, or a streak of silver iridescence.

-We’ve got a huge range of images to choose from which can be turned into stunning metallic wall art décor at surprisingly affordable prices.
+We’ve got a huge range of images to choose from.
+These can be turned into stunning metallic wall art décor at surprisingly affordable prices.
 Check out our huge range of images here.

 Metal wall art prints

-If you don’t necessarily want the metallic paint look but do want a sleek metallic sheen, metal prints are the way to go.
+If you don’t necessarily want a bold metallic look but do want a sleek metallic sheen, metal prints are the way to go.
 You can use any image you like on an aluminium base.
-You’ll still be able to achieve that metallic shine, but you’ll also have a strong image with rich, vibrant colours, that is versatile enough to make any space shine.
+You’ll still be able to achieve that metallic sheen, but you’ll also have a strong image with rich, vibrant colours.
+Metallic prints can be personalised however you like and they’re versatile enough to make any space shine.

 Metallic photo cushions